sdebruyn/dbt-timescaledb/docs/usage/macros.md

 ## `add_dimension`

-Add a dimension to a hypertable.
+Add a dimension to a (virtual) hypertable.
 Note that this only works on empty hypertables.

 [Configuration options](hypertables.md#dimension-options)